Vyral/greg-harrelson-recruiting/_posts/2018-08-03-22-listings-in-his-first-55-days.md

 Are you worried about making it in real estate?

-Learn how Greg Harrelson is working with a new agent, Jason Wang, and they did in order for Jason to &nbsp;take 22 listings in his first 55 days of being licensed.
+Learn how Greg Harrelson is working with a new agent, Jason Wang, and they did in order for Jason to  take 22 listings in his first 55 days of being licensed.